Settling the Complexity of Arrow-Debreu Markets under Leontief and PLC Utilities, using the Classes FIXP and \Exists-R: -player Nash Equilibrium ( -Nash)

 {\bf NE Characterization.} It is easy to see that in order to maximize the expected payoff, only {\em best moves} should be played with a non-zero probability; by {\em best moves} we mean the moves fetching maximum payoff.
 Formally,

-{\em Assumption.} Since scaling all the co-ordinates of $A_p$'s with a positive number or adding a constant to them does not change the set of Nash equilibria of the game $\AA=(A_1,A_2,A_3)$, w.l.o.g. we assume that all the co-ordinates of each of $A_p$ are in the interval $[0, 1]$.
+{\em Assumption.} Since scaling all the co-ordinates of $A_p$'s with a positive number or adding a constant to them does not change the set of Nash equilibria of the game $\AA=(A_1,A_2,A_3)$, without loss of generality we assume that all the co-ordinates of each of $A_p$ are in the interval $[0, 1]$.
 Using (\ref{eq.nash}), we can define the following system of multivariate polynomials, where variables $z_{ps}$'s capture strategies, $\delta_p$ captures payoff of player $p$, and $\beta_{ps}$ are slack variables:

 \begin{lemma} Nash equilibria of $\AA$ are exactly the solutions of system $F_{NE}(\AA)$, projected onto $\zz$. \end{lemma} \begin{proof} It is easy to check that NE of $\AA$ gives a solution of $F_{NE}(\AA)$ using (\ref{eq.nash}); the upper bounds on variables of $F_{NE}(\AA)$ holds because all the entries in $\AA$ are in the interval $[0, 1]$.
 Similarly, given a solution $(\zz,\bbeta,\ddelta)$ of $F_{NE}(\AA)$, the first condition ensures that $\zz \in \Delta$.
 The two parts of the second condition imply that $\zz$ satisfies (\ref{eq.nash}) and therefore is a NE of game $\AA$. \end{proof}